Mastering AI Demand Forecasting for Supply Chain Success

 Publicly available surveys have shown that properly implementing demand forecasting leads to a 3-5% decrease in inventory levels while increasing customer satisfaction by up to 20%.
 With so many advantages, demand forecasting has become a must-have tool for any modern business looking to reach its full potential.

-An in-depth examination of the parameters that could impact an industry's supply infrastructure is essential for accurate demand forecasting.
+An in-depth examination of the parameters that could impact an industry's supply infrastructure is essential for accurate forecasting.
 For example, demand forecasting in the supply chain requires rigorous research of several variables, ranging from historical sales patterns to specific events on the retail calendar, to assure business readiness, control, continuity, increased planning, and a superior end-user experience.

 How does demand forecasting in the supply chain work?

 Supply chain demand forecasting plays a pivotal role in anticipating market needs and optimizing inventory management.
-The two kinds of demand forecasting—qualitative and quantitative—can be distinguished by the resources and data sets they employ to infer valuable sales data.
+The two kinds of forecasting—qualitative and quantitative—can be distinguished by the resources and data sets they employ to infer valuable sales data.

 The quantitative forecasting approach is applied when there are previous sales figures for certain products and a known demand.
 It necessitates the application of mathematical formulas and data sets, including financial reports, sales, revenue, and website analytics.